Statscore: Partners and clients

-In 2020 STATSCORE became the naming rights sponsor of the Polish Futsal Ekstraklasa.
+In the 2020 season, STATSCORE was the naming rights sponsor of the Polish Futsal Ekstraklasa.

 Awards

 In 2016, STATSCORE won the Deloitte Rising Stars Award.
 In 2017 and 2020, the company was shortlisted in two categories at the SBC Awards.
 In 2018, STATSCORE was recognised as one of the 50 fastest-growing technology companies in Central Europe (Technology Fast 50 CE).